WordPress/gutenberg/packages/data/README.md

 Given the name of a registered store, returns an object of the store's action creators.
 Calling an action creator will cause it to be dispatched, updating the state value accordingly.

-Note: This will return a promise.
+Note: Action creators returned by the dispatch will return a promise when they are called.

 _Usage_